List of Tracey Takes On... characters: Chris Warner

 Age 32.
-Chris, a lesbian, originally from Barstow, Texas, is the girlfriend of professional golfer, Midge Dexter (Julie Kavner).
-She's also the niece of Birdie Godsen, and Birdie's twin brother, Sandy, a Christian fundamentalist preacher who runs a "homosexual deprogramming center", Straight Ways.
+Chris is a lesbian originally from Barstow, Texas, and the girlfriend of professional golfer Midge Dexter (Julie Kavner).
+She is also the niece of Birdie Godsen and Birdie's twin brother, Sandy, a Christian fundamentalist preacher who runs a "homosexual deprogramming center", Straight Ways.
 Chris put her career as a step aerobics instructor on hold to travel the country with Midge.
 The pair made headlines when they came out publicly by embracing and kissing after Midge's first win.